Procedure for Institutional Policy: E-18: Student Examinations

 5.1

-Accommodations for examinations will be made in accordance with WVSOM’s Health and Technical Standards and Institutional Policy E-22: Accommodations for Examinations.
+Accommodations for examinations will be made in accordance with WVSOM’s Health and Technical Standards and Institutional Policy DO-06: Accommodations for Examinations.

 5.2

-Students who are granted testing accommodations may be tested in an exam venue separate from the class in general, as designated by the Vice President for Academic Affairs and Dean.
+Students who are granted testing accommodations may be tested in an exam venue separate from the class in general, as designated by the chair of the Accommodations Committee in consultation with the Director of the Office of National Boards and Exam Center.
 These students will be subject to the same exam conditions as the class, unless otherwise noted.

 6. Off-Campus Examinations